silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 ## Restoring the Database on Deploy

-The next problem to deal with that the database will be wiped on our next deploy since it's using ephemeral storage.
+The next problem to deal with is that the database will be wiped on our next deploy since it's using ephemeral storage.

-One way to resolve this is to use a persistent volume (which is probably not a bad idea for production apps).
+One way to resolve this is to use a persistent volume (which should be done for production apps).
 But since this post is all about [litestream](https://litestream.io/) lets set that up and see how it helps us here.

 The first step is to create a bucket in some S3 compatible storage.
 I like to use [Digital Ocean spaces](https://www.digitalocean.com/products/spaces) for this, but you can also use AWS if you want.
 [See litestream docs for more options](https://litestream.io/guides/)